saintmalik/blog.saintmalik.me/blog/2023-08-15-keyless-signing-github-oidc.md

 ```
 #### Enforce Policy

-Enforcing the policy of using only signed container image can be done at any level, you can enforce it at the gitops level using OPA, making sure only signed image makes it through to your gitops repo or even using <a href="https://docs.sigstore.dev/policy-controller/overview/" target="_blank">Kubernetes Policy Controller</a> for  the Kubernetes users.
+Enforcing the policy of using only signed container images can be done at any level, you can enforce it at the GitOps level using OPA, making sure only signed image makes it through to your GitOps repo or even using <a href="https://docs.sigstore.dev/policy-controller/overview/" target="_blank">Kubernetes Policy Controller</a> for the Kubernetes users.

-I prefer <a href="https://kyverno.io/policies/" target="_blank">kyverno</a> though, you can simply enforce a cluster wide policy to make sure in whatever namespace a deployement is, if the image matches the one you are enforcing the policy for.
+I prefer <a href="https://kyverno.io/policies/" target="_blank">kyverno</a> though, you can simply enforce a cluster-wide policy to make sure in whatever namespace a deployment is, the image matches the one you are enforcing the policy for.

-It must check if it's signed based on the attestors you've given it, else don't allow the deployment make it through, here is a sample.
+It must check if it's signed based on the attestors you've given it, else don't allow the deployment to make it through, here is a sample.

 ```yaml title="signed-image-deployment.yaml"
 apiVersion: kyverno.io/v1